threecuptea/spark2_emr/README.md

        There are two approaches and both require join with movie partially.
 Finally I stored recommendForAllUsers of 25 movies to file in parquet format.
 See the details in MovieLensALSEmr.

    c.
-The best result is 15 min that I got by using 2 m3.2xlarge nodes which has 16vcore and 23040MB memory each.
+The best result is 15 min that I got by using 2 m3.2xlarge nodes which has 16vcore and 23040MB memory
+       (I use 'yarn.nodemanager.resource.cpu-vcores' and 'yarn.nodemanager.resource.memory-mb' numbers in yarn-site.xml) each.
        I use EMR 5.13.0 that comes with Spark 2.3.0.
-For some reason, its parallism better and the performance is far better than 5.17.0 that comes with Spark 2.3.1.
-I use the followings.
+For some reason, its parallism and the performance is far better than 5.17.0 that comes with Spark 2.3.1.
 I did try c3.4xlarge which has the same specs. of vcore as well as memory but better computing power with cost of 1.5 times.
 That finish in 11 min

           --num-executors,6,--executor-cores,5,--executor-memory,6200m, --conf,spark.executor.extraJavaOptions='-XX:ThreadStackSize=2048',--conf,spark.sql.shuffle.partitions=40,--conf,spark.default.parallelism=40

    d.
 Here is how I got here.
 I allocate 3 executors per node and 5 cores per executor.
 Therefore,
       non-driver node use 15 cores in total and driver node use (15 + 1) cores.
 The 1 core is for ApplicationMaster to